DynamicGoose/dot-files/README.md

 - `lib.mkHost`: for more easily defining new hosts using this flake
 - `lib.genHosts`: used in `flake.nix` and maps attribute sets onto `lib.mkHost`
 - `lib.eachSystem`: defining stuff for all architectures
+- `lib.mkVMApp`: making a vm app from a configuration

 #### Usage Example